MohamedSy1/ELT-pipeline-olympic-dataset/README.md

 - Answer key questions related to athlete and country performance.
 - Provide insights into the impact of hosting the Olympics on a nation's performance.

-Iemploy the ELT (Extract, Load, Transform) process, using multiple CSV files as data sources.
+I employ the ELT (Extract, Load, Transform) process, using multiple CSV files as data sources.
 The data is loaded into a Snowflake Warehouse, transformed using dbt Cloud, and visualized through interactive dashboards created with Streamlit and Tableau.

 ## Visual Representations